 “Files By Google” is a file manager that helps in clearing cache and space.
 The app is only 11 MB big and makes your job of clearing cache a lot easier.
 The App has a simple design and has two tabs, one for storage and the other for files.
-The storage apps gives shows you all the apps that taking up space on the phone and also gives you suggestions on how you can improve the phone.
+The storage apps shows you all the apps that uses space on the phone and also gives you suggestions on how you can improve your device.
 The files tab will allow you to clear all the cache.

 You can try all the above methods to fix Performance.
 Although title says without rooting, but if you have a Android -4.3 (Pretty Old now) its better you root it as it would speed up your device a lot.
 If you found any methods not working for your device, you can comment below.
 If you want to add up anything to this article you can comment your suggestion below.